Chart Color Schemes

 Wantirna is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Wantirna is around 14,932.
-This figure reflects an increase of 695 people since the 2021 Census, which reported a population of 14,237.
-The change is inferred from AreaSearch's estimation of the resident population at 14,308 in June 2024, based on the latest ERP data release by the ABS, and an additional 292 validated new addresses since the Census date.
-This results in a population density ratio of 1,823 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+The estimated population for the suburb of Wantirna is around 14,932 as of February 2026.
+This figure reflects an increase of 695 people since the Census in 2021, which reported a population of 14,237.
+The change was inferred from AreaSearch's estimate of the resident population at 14,308 following examination of the latest ERP data release by the ABS in June 2024 and an additional 292 validated new addresses since the Census date.
+This results in a population density ratio of 1,823 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
 Wantirna's growth rate of 4.9% since the census is within 0.8 percentage points of the SA3 area (5.7%), indicating competitive growth fundamentals.
-Overseas migration was primarily responsible for population gains in recent periods.
+Overseas migration was the primary driver of population gains in recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made using weighted aggregation methods to reach SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, the suburb of Wantirna is anticipated to expand by 588 persons based on aggregated SA2-level projections, reflecting a decline of 0.3% in total over the 17-year period.
+Future population dynamics anticipate lower quartile growth, with the suburb expected to expand by 577 persons to 2041 based on aggregated SA2-level projections, reflecting a decline of 0.3% over the 17-year period.

 Frequently Asked Questions - Population